February 24, 2015

 Jason graduated from UCLA in 2011.
 He went through the internship program at B/R, and is now a featured columnist.
-Some of his work has been featured on the ESPN Pac-12 Blog, and on Pac-12.com.
+His work has been featured on ESPN.com and on Pac-12.com.

 Follow him on twitter: https://twitter.com/Jason_Fray

 Sure thing, Jason.
 Have a good weekend!

 Jason, in your "Full Game Grads for Oregon vs. Colorado" article - you listed that Doug Brenner played Center in place of injured Hroniss Grasu.
 That is however, incorrect.
 Brenner was moved to left guard and Hamani Stevens played center in place of Grasu.
 Stevens was recruited as a center and the staff felt his experience with line calls, etc. would be a better fit while Grasu recovers.

 You got it, Jason.
 Keep up the good work, and enjoy this weekend's CFB action!

 Ah, gotcha.
 The use of "disbursement" threw me for a loop.
 I've made an edit to that sentence for clarity.